nicktehrany/dotfiles/README.md

 ### Running polybar

+Note, my polybar setup is not done yet, therefore it's not yet in the workstation profile, once it's complete it will be added.
 I'm using gnome therefore I use the [Hide Top Bar](https://extensions.gnome.org/extension/545/hide-top-bar/) extension for hiding the top bar so that polybar can run on top of it.
 Then to enable the polybar run

 ```bash